 What Are the Types of EDI Integration?

-The choice of EDI integration type depends on factors such as the size of the organization, the complexity of the trading partner network, the need for scalability, and the existing IT infrastructure.
+The choice of EDI integration type depends on the size of the organization, the complexity of the trading partner network, the need for scalability and the existing IT infrastructure.

 EDI Integration Requirements